wearewarhol/config-file/README.md

 };
 ```

-Not that the JSON schema requires the number in `expires` to be an integer.
+Not that the JSON schema requires the number in `expires` to be an integer and
+that it also requires either `url` or `domain` to be defined, even though both
+are optional properties on the resulting output type.

 ### Field `breakpoints` (optional, `number[]` or `null`, defaults to `[ 1000 ]`)